Aphorica/server-event-docs/Demo.md

 Since it is a development environment, you need to do the following steps to get it up and running:

-1. clone this repository.
+1. Clone this repository (presumably done.)
-2. cd into the ./site directory of your clone.
+2. CD into the ./site directory of your clone.
-3. execute `npm install` or `yarn install` from the command line.
+3. Invoke `npm install` or `yarn install` from the command line.
-4. execute `npm serve` or `yarn serve` from the command line.
+4. Invoke `npm serve` or `yarn serve` from the command line.
 4. Open another commandline window and cd to the demo root.
-5. execute `docker-compose up` from the command line.
+5. Invoke `docker-compose up` from the command line.
-6. open a browser, type in a name and hit the _Submit!_ button.
+6. Open a browser, type in a name and hit the _Submit!_ button.
-7. the page will wait a few seconds and then you will see the response update.
+7. The page will wait a few seconds and then you will see the response update.
 Note your id and timestamp will be reflected in the _Registrants_ window.
 8. You can, for instance hit the _Trigger Server Response_ button,